ArtosSystems/docs-legacy/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-eventId  | string  | a unique identifier used to reference an event on the Aventus Protocol email  |  string | customer email address
+eventId  | string  | a unique identifier used to reference an event on the Protocol email  |  string | customer email address

 > Sample Response: The following is the expected response for creating a number of tickets for a specific event